 Is Robin Falls good for beginners?

-Robin Falls is fine for beginners as it’s quite a short walk, however it is on a very rocky and uneven surface, so make sure you’re steady underfoot.
+The trip to this waterfall is fine for beginners as it’s quite a short walk, however it is on a very rocky and uneven surface, so make sure you’re steady underfoot.

 How long does it take to complete the hike to Robin Falls?